-Dialectical Behaviour Therapy (DBT) is a well-established therapy initially established for the treatment of Borderline Personality Disorder (BPD).
-Since it’s initial development in the 1980’s, it has been more widely used and is now used to help those with a range of other mental health needs, for example, with Eating Disorders, Substance Misuse Disorders and Autistic Spectrum Disorders (ASD).
+Dialectical Behaviour Therapy (DBT) is a well evidence-based therapy initially established for the treatment of Borderline Personality Disorder (BPD), also known as Emotionally Unstable Personality Disorder (EUPD).
+Since its initial development in the 1980’s, it has been more widely used and is now used to help those with a range of other mental health needs, for example, with Eating Disorders, Substance Misuse Disorders and Autistic Spectrum Disorders (ASD).

-For more information on dialectical behaviour therapy, cognitive behavioural therapy & schema therapy either online or face-to-face in Northampton, Kettering and the surrounding areas contact Serendipity Psychology today.
+Serendipity Psychology specialise in providing both online DBT therapy sessions and face-to-face therapy.
+For more information on dialectical behaviour therapy (DBT), cognitive behavioural therapy (CBT) & schema therapy in Northampton, Kettering, Market Harborough and the surrounding areas contact Serendipity Psychology today.